janbaer/mymusic/mp3db/README.md

 In case you don't want to checkin the *vendor* folder, you also need to enter `dep ensure` to download all packages to the *vendor*, that will be created automatically from dep.

+## External dependencies

+For the usage of go-taglib it's necessary to install the static **taglib** libraries before.
+So you have to enter `sudo apt install libtagc0-dev` before.